nmsjayden/UserScripts/README.md

-Recommended to use TamperMonkey or ViolentMonkey for these scripts.
+Recommended to use TamperMonkey or Violentmonkey for these scripts.

 ## Disclaimer

-These scripts are usually made by AI as I am still learning and currently in school.
-I encourage experienced developers to improve or remake them into something better.

-Although these scripts are AI-assisted, I do my best to keep them reliable, maintain them actively, and reduce bugs as much as possible.
+I’m still learning and currently in school, so many of these scripts are AI.
+Tho I do review and test it myself before releasing to make sure everything works properly and I dont release straight slop.

+I also actively maintain the projects.

+If you’re more experienced and want to improve or rewrite something I highly encourage it as I look up to those who can code.

-If you have any questions or concerns, please open an Issue.
+If you run into issues or have suggestions, feel free to open an Issue.
 Otherwise, enjoy!